philcarter/COMP-109-Syllabus/expectations.md

 **Capstone** projects measure students’ mastery of learning objectives across multiple modules.
 Each Capstone project covers vital skills across the group level of modules.
 They take approximately 50-75 minutes to complete; the time will vary by student and number of steps.
 SAM Capstone Projects are used as rigorous assessments for the test modules, each worth 10%.
 (Plan 2 hours)

-**Training** is an interactive training activity for each module.(Plan 1 hour)
+**Training** is an interactive training activity for each module.(Plan 1 hour).
+Only the first four modules are graded.
+The remaining training activities are available.

 **Quick Check** are session review questions taken from the textbook.
 The activity will require submitting five answers.
 They take about 20-30 minutes to complete; the time will vary by student.
 These questions are used to support the textbook material.
 (Plan 1 hour)

-**Peer Review** are activities that allows students to review the Quick Check answers by other students.
-They take about 20-30 minutes to complete; the time will vary by student.
-(Plan 1 hour)

 **Progress Review** is a check-in questionnaire.
 This allows you and your instructor to communicate your progress (Plan 1 hour)

 ## Test Schedule:
 There is one midterm and one final exam.
 These are Capstone projects and are available for six days!
 Please check the Modules for Test 1 for the exact available and due dates!
 Test 2 - Capstone Project is due on the Monday of the Finals Week at 11:59 pm.
 There are no late submissions allowed for exams.
+Note: The final exam does not include material from Module 9 to 12.

 ## Late Submissions
 **Prepare properly and help avoid panic and penalties**